 DEPOSIT REQUIRED WITH BOOKING

-Deposit is required with booking plus instalment payments when requested.
+Deposit required with booking plus instalment payments on request.